 Memory trouble, excessive sleeping, decreased interest in hobbies and activities, social withdrawal—all of these are textbook symptoms of depression.
-They also happen to be hallmark signs of behavioral changes related to many types of dementia, including the two most common types: Alzheimer’s disease and vascular dementia.
+They also happen to be hallmark behavioral changes related to many kinds of dementia, including the two most common types: Alzheimer’s disease and vascular dementia.

-In fact, the early and middle stages of dementia and depression share so many symptoms that it can be difficult even for physicians to differentiate the two, especially because they often co-occur.
+In fact, the early and middle stages of dementia and depression share so many symptoms that even physicians may find it challenging to differentiate the two, especially because they often co-occur.
 The undeniable connection between these conditions has spurred a great deal of research in recent years.
 Much of the scientific debate centers on a quintessential chicken and egg dilemma.
 Which comes first: depression or dementia?

-Can being diagnosed with dementia cause a senior to become depressed, or is late-life depression a harbinger of cognitive impairment to come?
+Can being diagnosed with dementia cause a senior to become depressed, or is late-life depression a harbinger of future cognitive impairment?

-Several studies focused on illuminating the relationship between these two mental health conditions have shed some light on how depression might affect a person’s risk for cognitive decline.
+Several studies focused on clarifying the relationship between these two mental health conditions have shed some light on how depression might affect a person’s risk for cognitive decline.

 One study published in the Archives of General Psychiatry found that the emergence of depressive symptoms in midlife, late life or both are associated with an increased risk of dementia.

-Scientists from the University of California, San Francisco, found a significant link between depression, Alzheimer’s disease and vascular dementia.
+Scientists from the University of California, San Francisco, found a significant link between vascular dementia, Alzheimer’s and depression.
 The timing of the onset of depression appeared to be associated with different types of dementia.

-For example, individuals whose depressive symptoms emerged in their 40s or 50s and persisted later in life were found to have more than a 3-fold increase in the risk of developing vascular dementia.
+For example, individuals whose depressive symptoms emerged in their 40s or 50s and persisted later in life were found to have more than a three-fold increase in the risk of developing vascular dementia.
 This type of dementia is caused by vascular injuries and/or disease within the brain.
-This study also found that individuals who presented depressive symptoms later in life (with or without symptoms in midlife) were twice as likely as their non-depressed peers to develop Alzheimer’s disease.
+This study also found that individuals who presented depressive symptoms later in life (with or without symptoms in midlife) were twice as likely as their non-depressed peers to develop Alzheimer’s.